 Tues, 2 April 2019 Former TAEC staff member recognises the designs in a Max Mara boutique in Zagreb, Croatia.
 TAEC sends messages to Max Mara's PRoffice@maxmara.it email address.
 Wed, 3 April 2019 TAEC sends follow-up messages to PRoffice@maxmara.it and info@maxmarafashiongroup.com email addresses.
 Thurs, 4 April 2019 TAEC sends messages to Max Mara and Weekend Max Mara on Facebook Messenger.
-Tues, 9 April 2019 TAEC launches campaign on Facebook, Instagram, and Twitter with side-by-side comparisons and a description of the Oma ethnic group.
+Tues, 9 April 2019 TAEC launches #MaxOma campaign on Facebook, Instagram, and Twitter with side-by-side comparisons and a description of the Oma ethnic group.
 Wed, 10 April 2019 TAEC sends out a press release.
 Max Mara sends an email to TAEC that denies any wrongdoing, and asks TAEC to remove its posts on the topic.
 Messages are marked private and confidential, and come from the Max Mara's legal team.
 TAEC responds with an open letter sent to Max Mara and posted to Facebook the same day.
 Thurs, 11 April 2019 Second letter from Max Mara legal team is received by TAEC, again demanding the posts are removed, and threatening potential legal action.
-Fri, 12 April 2019 TAEC launches Change.org petition, which garners over 1,000 signatures within 24 hours. http://chnq.it/SVyvvNPnxJ Sat, 13 April 2019 TAEC responds to Max Mara with a second letter, also posted to Facebook.
+Fri, 12 April 2019 TAEC launches Change.org petition , which garners over 1,000 signatures within 24 hours.
+Sat, 13 April 2019 TAEC responds to Max Mara with a second letter, also posted to Facebook.
+No response has been received.

 Fri, 19 April 2019 TAEC contacts Harrods, Saks Fifth Avenue, MatchesFashion.com and other retailers to inform them of plagiarised designs they are carrying.
 Mon, 22 April 2019 TAEC sends letter directly to Luigi Maramotti, Chairman of Max Mara, with petition.
+No response has been received to date.
+Thurs, 2 May 2019 MatchesFashion.com contacts TAEC to apologise and report they have pulled the line and are in discussions with Max Mara about the issue.
+Mon, 6 May 2019 TAEC becomes a member of Cultural Intellectual Property Rights Initiative.